PeirongShi/CanterburyCommuto/README.md

 the origins and destinations of the route pairs.

 # Google API Key
-To use CanterburyCommuto, it is necessary to have your API key from Google.
+To use CanterburyCommuto, it is necessary to have your API key ready from Google.
 How to find this key?

 1. Go to Google Cloud Console.
 2. Create a billing account.
 If the usage of API is below a certain threshold, no payment will be needed.